Vigil in the Night

 Vigil in the Night is a 1940 RKO Pictures drama film based on the 1939 serialized novel Vigil in the Night by A. J. Cronin.
 The film was produced and directed by George Stevens and stars Carole Lombard, Brian Aherne and Anne Shirley.

 Plot

-In Great Britain, nurse Anne Lee takes the blame for a fatal error made by her sister Lucy, also a nurse, and is forced to leave the hospital where they both work.
-She moves to a large city, where she procures a job at another hospital and falls in love with Dr. Robert Prescott.
-Overcoming obstacles and personal tragedy along the way, Anne and Prescott work together to bring about better conditions for the care of the sick and fight a measles epidemic that threatens the city's children.
+In Great Britain, nurse Anne Lee takes the blame for a fatal error made by her sister Lucy—also a nurse, but at Anne's insistence—and is forced to leave the hospital where they both work.
+She moves to Hepperton, where she procures a job at another hospital, which is chronically underfunded and understaffed due to the tightfisted attitude of its chairman of the board, wealthy businessman Matthew Bowley.